Nourishing Ways to Thrive During the Festive Season

-Can you believe Christmas is just a little over 3 weeks away!
+Can you believe Christmas is just around the corner!
 Every year it seems to creep up, then BAM!
 Santa’s on your door step!

 I’m the type of person who leaves all my shopping until the last minute; taking advantage of all those crazy late night shopping hours on Christmas Eve.
-However, that being said, I am always, organised when it comes to Christmas day lunch.
-I love food and the rituals around food and most importantly I love creating recipes that I know are both deliciousandhealthy that I know my family will love.
+That being said, I am always organised when it comes to Christmas day lunch.
+I love food and the rituals around food and most importantly I love creating recipes that I know are both delicious and healthy that I know my family will love.